-Locast is currently available in 26 locations in the United States.
-Locast first launched in January 2018 in New York City and since then, has been slowly adding new locations.
+Locast is currently available in 35 locations in the United States.
+Locast first launched in January 2018 in New York City, and since then, has been slowly adding new locations.
 If your city is not currently supported, it could be next.
 In the meantime, here’s an overview of where Locast’s free local live TV service is available.

 If you live in one of the cities that Locast is already available in, then getting Locast is fairly simple.
 However, if you don’t currently live in a Locast supported area then that may change in the future.
 Locast advises that if your city is not supported you can donate “to help us bring Locast to your area.”

 It should be noted that providing a donation to Locast does not in any way guarantee the service will come to a specific location.
 Locast says it uses donations to offset against the “considerable costs for equipment, bandwidth, and operational support.”
 The suggestion being that the more donations and support it gets, the easier it will be to expand in general.
 Therefore if you do make a donation to Locast, you should view it as a way to support the service’s overall expansion, and not one that will be allocated to your specific city.

-Locast is currently available in 26 cities in the U.S. The most recent addition arrived in January 2021 when the Madison, Wisconsin TV market was added to the list.
-Locast is not one for announcing in advance when a new city is in the works and so the next one could be added at any time.
+Locast is currently available in 35 cities in the U.S. The most recent addition arrived in July 2021 when Pittsburgh, Pennsylvania was added to the list.
+Locast is not one for announcing in advance when a new city is in the works, so the next one could be added at any time.

-Here’s the full list of cities Locast is available in:
+Full list of locations Locast is available in:

 - Los Angeles

 - Puerto Rico

 - West Palm Beach